ArnoAnsems/CatacombGL/README.md

 CatacombGL is developed by Arno Ansems.
 Special thanks goes to Roland Ansems for playtesting every level and reporting various bugs.

 # History
+* Version 0.2.1 (2019-05-14) New in this release:
+  * The game now creates a log file at %appdata%\CatacombGL\CatacombGL_log.txt.
+The log file can also be viewed in-game via the tilde (~) key.
+  * Fix: there was a buffer overflow during initialization of the location names, which could randomly crash the game shortly after starting it.
+  * Fix: the hand of the player was not shown in the Catacomb Abyss Shareware.
+  * Fix: the FOV could not be adjusted via the arrow keys in the video menu.
+  * Fix: a warning message is now provided in case the name of an exising save game file is typed in the save game menu.
+  * Fix: the Armageddon game files were not detected when CatacombGL.exe was residing in the same folder.
+  * Fix: picked up keys were not added to the inventory in case of low frame rates (< 10 fps)
+  * Fix: the bat was able to fly through the player, but gets properly clipped now.

 * Version 0.2.0 (2019-03-31) New in this release:
   * Support for the Catacomb Armageddon!
 All levels and monsters are present.
 Requires the Catacombs Pack.
   * Game selection screen with the option to manually browse to a folder with game data.
 Suggested by Master O.